feihong0810/scip-verification-finite-types/README.md

 ---

-## Case classification for Claim 3
+## Case classification

-Claim 3 concerns the case
+We concern the case

 ```text
 |T(H,g)| <= 6.